-Proposed Modification Reference Proposed Modification Reason Previous Modification reference would result in a loss of a Class E use within the Primary Shopping Area.
-MM49 (Policy E8) Supporting text 10.135 Any proposals for new Sshops , pubs, arts and cultural services and facilities that serve more than a local catchment and attract visiting members of the public from a wider area are town centre uses, which should be located with regard to in accordance with the town centre hierarchy of ( Strategic Policy E3) and the detailed considerations set out in Policy E4.
+Proposed Modification Reference Proposed Modification Reason Previous Modification reference assessments of the site and evidence of the appropriate marketing for alternative town centre uses.
+Marketing should be undertaken for a minimum of at least 12 months.
+Such assessments will always be required where the proposal would result in a loss of a Class E use within the Primary Shopping Area.
+MM49 (Policy E8) Supporting text 10.135 Any proposals for new Sshops, pubs, arts and cultural services and facilities that serve more than a local catchment and attract visiting members of the public from a wider area are town centre uses, which should be located with regard to in accordance with the town centre hierarchy of (Strategic Policy E3) and the detailed considerations set out in Policy E4.
 These uses proposals are not generally appropriate within the countryside, due to their traffic implications and impacts on the rural character.
 To make it clear that this paragraph is talking about new shops, pubs and cultural services in respect of local services facilities PM208 Winchester S ite Allocations MM50 (Policy W1) Supporting text: 12.10 At the very northern boundary and into the field north of the site there can be very high groundwater levels during very wet years (within 2m of the ground) when a winterbourne rises.
 Early discussions should, therefore, take place with the Environment Agency and Lead Local Flood Authority (LLFA) in order to establish how this can be addressed.
 Policy W1 Barton Farm Major Development Area New criterion xii as follows - xii.
-Layout of the development must be planned to ensure future access to existing underground infrastructure for maintenance and upsizing purposes.
-Comment from Environment Agency and Southern Water PM68, PM69
+Layout of the development must be planned to ensure future access to existing underground infrastructure for maintenance and upsizing Comment from Environment Agency and Southern Water PM68, PM69